The recipe of an effective dashboard (data viz)

 Always use limited number of views in your dashboards - 3 to 4 views will be good.
 And, limit the number of colors used to display your information.

-Note; this include background and labelling color.
+Note; this include background and labeling color.

 Eliminate clutter in your dashboards